NikhilKatiki/Deep-Learning-/README.md

 # Deep-Learning-
   1. Introduction
   2. Objective
-  3. Data Dictionary
+  3. Why Neural Networks
-  4. Data Pre-processing
+  4. Hyperparameters tuning
-  5. Feature Engineering
+  5. Challenges
-  6. Model Development
+  6. Learnings
-  8. Results
 # Introduction
   1. Asset pricing is one of the important aspects of financial analysis <br>
   2. one such analysis using time series data is to be done with deep neural networks <br>
 # Objective
   1.The objective is to explore the hyperparameters of deep neural networks to understand the intuition behind the final architecture <br>
   2.End goal of the tuning is to have the sharpe ratio more than 5.2 and the R-square ratio to be around 0 using different hyperparameters <br>
-# Technical challenges
+# Challenges
 ### Why Neural networks
   - Neural networks with deep architecture can capture any sorts of trend unlike time series models which are confined to few assumptions only
   - If the dataset is huge, it is always advisable to use neural networks for time series forecasting as well